ValyVanDenBroeck/ldes-training-project/README.md

 | `metadata.ttl` | Stream metadata (title, publisher, timestamp path) for LDES clients |
 | `run.mjs` | Windows workaround, patches backslash paths.
 Not needed on Linux/macOS |

+⚠️ Important: Replace <your-username> and <your-repo>

+Several pipeline configuration files contain placeholder values that must be replaced with your actual GitHub username and repository name before running the pipeline.
+The table below shows exactly which files and which values need to be updated:

+File	Placeholders to replace
+pipeline/shape.ttl	<your-username> and <your-repo> in the NodeShape IRI pipeline/metadata.ttl	<your-username> and <your-repo> in the stream IRI and shape reference pipeline/rdfc-pipeline-corporate-body.ttl	<your-username> and <your-repo> in cb-as: prefix and js:nodeShapeIri

 `pipeline/shape.ttl` : defines which entities to track: